adrians5j/repropose/README.md

 console.log(car.getSpeedWithNitro()); // 200
 ```

-Note: don't use arrow functions if the function is working with `this`, since it won't hold the proper object reference.
+Note: don't use arrow functions if the function is working with `this` like in the above example, since it won't hold the correct object reference.

 ## The motivation